HappyJayLiu/HappyJayLiu.github.io/index.markdown

 ### Vision
 To be a scholar or engineer\
-Enjoying scientific research itself is the lifelong destination for researchers No man ever steps in the same river twice
+Enjoying scientific research itself is the lifelong destination for researchers\
+I am waiting for the only soul in this world that is compatible

 ### Project Presentation
 github website: https://github.com/HappyJayLiu